Munich plans to apply for the 2036 Olympics: opportunities and challenges!

 Veröffentlicht am

-Munich is planning application for the 2036 Olympics.
+Munich is planning to apply for the 2036 Olympic Games.
 Mayor Reiter emphasizes economic opportunities and infrastructure projects.

 München plant Bewerbung für die Olympischen Spiele 2036.
 Oberbürgermeister Reiter betont wirtschaftliche Chancen und Infrastrukturprojekte.

-Munich is planning application for the 2036 Olympics.
+Munich is planning to apply for the 2036 Olympic Games.
 Mayor Reiter emphasizes economic opportunities and infrastructure projects.

-Munich plans Olympic acquisition 2036: opportunities and challenges!
+Munich plans to apply for the 2036 Olympics: opportunities and challenges!

-The discussion is hot in Munich: The city is considering an application for the 2036 Olympics.
-Mayor Dieter Reiter is behind this plan and sees it a chance of a fresh start for the city society.
-Many Munich residents hope not only a sporting festival, but also an economic upswing and the necessary impulse for the urgently required expansion of the urban infrastructure.
-According to a report by Mercury the topic is currently also evaluated in a survey to test the mood among the population.
+The discussion is heating up in Munich: The city is considering an application for the 2036 Olympic Games.
+Mayor Dieter Reiter is behind this plan and sees it as an opportunity for a new beginning for the city's society.
+Many Munich residents hope that such a major event will not only be a sporting festival, but also an economic boom and the necessary impetus for the urgently needed expansion of the city's infrastructure.
+According to a report by Mercury The topic is currently being assessed in a survey to test the mood of the population.

-How high the price for the application could be is a sensitive topic.
+However, how high the price of the application could be is a sensitive issue.
 The costs for the application alone amount to around 7 million euros.
-These are older, i.e. high expenses that can still be exceeded by the not inconsiderable expenses for the construction of the necessary systems.
-Here the question resonates whether such investments really pay off.
+These are older, i.e. high expenses, which can be exceeded by the not insignificant expenses for the construction of the necessary systems.
+This raises the question of whether such investments really pay off.
 The distribution of costs could be crucial.
-A new page that deals with Munich's Olympic acquisition offers further details: the IOC has significantly reduced the requirements, which means that the application costs have now been reduced to 5 to 8 million euros.
-Nevertheless, the cost factor remains delicate, because a citizens' decision would cost around 6.7 million euros that are not included in the application costs, as on Olympic Advertising-muenchen.com is to be read.
+A new page dealing with Munich's Olympic bid offers further details: The IOC has significantly lowered the requirements, reducing the application costs to between 5 and 8 million euros.
+Nevertheless, the cost factor remains sensitive, because a referendum would cost around 6.7 million euros, which is not included in the application costs, as shown olympiabewerbung-muenchen.com is to be read.

-The discussion about the application is not only held in Bavaria, but also in Berlin.
-The German capital also has plans for an application, possibly for the games 2036 or 2040.
-The governing mayor Kai Wegner and the sports senator Iris Spranger support the project that is focused on a sustainable concept and should use existing sports facilities.
-In many cases, however, these are dilapidated and require extensive renovations.
-The financial concerns in Berlin are similar, and that Rbb reported that costs of around 150 million euros are estimated for the Olympic Stadium and park alone.
+The discussion about the application is taking place not only in Bavaria, but also in Berlin.
+The German capital also has plans to apply, possibly for the 2036 or 2040 Games.
+Governing Mayor Kai Wegner and Sports Senator Iris Spranger support the project, which focuses on a sustainable concept and is intended to use existing sports facilities.
+However, in many cases these are dilapidated and require extensive renovations.
+The financial concerns in Berlin are similar, and that RBB reported that costs for the Olympic stadium and park alone are estimated at around 150 million euros.

-Both cities, Munich and Berlin, are therefore in a dilemma: On the one hand, the potential advantages of Olympic acquisition are available, on the other hand, the enormous financial expenses that would not only be necessary for the games themselves, but above all for the necessary infrastructure.
-If, for example, the necessary stadiums were already available in Munich, this could be rated as a plus point.
-But reality shows that investments are also needed here.
+Both cities, Munich and Berlin, are therefore in a dilemma: on the one hand there are the potential advantages of an Olympic bid, on the other hand there are the enormous financial outlays that would be necessary not only for the games themselves, but above all for the necessary infrastructure.
+If the necessary stadiums were already available in Munich, for example, that could be seen as a plus point.
+But reality shows that investments are needed here too.

 Another exciting aspect is the possible citizen participation.
-For example, this will be sought in Berlin in the summer of 2024 by a rough concept for application.
-A similar approach could also be helpful in Munich to include citizens more transparently in the decision -making processes.
+This is being sought, for example, in Berlin in the summer of 2024 through a rough application concept.
+A similar approach could also be helpful in Munich in order to involve citizens more transparently in the decision-making processes.

-However the decisions will be made in the coming years, it remains exciting how the discussions about the Olympic acquisitions in both cities are developing and what decision is ultimately made.
-Perhaps in 2025 or 2026 it will be clear whether Munich's proposals will be approved by the citizens or whether the race can be won in Berlin.
+Whatever the decisions are made in the coming years, it will be exciting to see how the discussions about the Olympic bids develop in both cities and what decision is ultimately made.
+Perhaps by 2025 or 2026 it will already be clear whether Munich's proposals will be approved by the citizens or whether the race can be won in Berlin.